-The coronavirus pandemic has changed our lives collectively on a temporary basis in many ways.
-One of the most significant ways that our lives have changed is in regard to how our children are educated.
-With social distancing, schools being closed down for periods of time, and even problems with mask wearing for various children the pandemic has seen a lot of changes be implemented on a very quick basis in order to protect children.
-Ask herself at this point last year whether or not you could have ever foreseen a situation where the schools would have been closed down for not only weeks but for months at a time.
+The coronavirus pandemic has changed our lives collectively temporarily in many ways.
+One of the most significant ways that our lives have changed is with how our children are educated.
+With social distancing, schools being closed down for periods, and even problems with mask-wearing for various children, the pandemic has seen many changes be implemented on a very temporary basis to protect children.
+Ask herself at this point last year whether or not you could have ever foreseen a situation where the schools would have been closed down for not only weeks but months at a time.
 It would have been inconceivable.
 What the government did in response to this pandemic will be a lesson for history teachers to go over in the future.

 For now, we are left to make do with what we have been provided as far as education is concerned.
-For the most part, school districts are holding classes either virtually or in person with severe modifications.
-You need only drive through your neighborhood in the mornings or afternoons to see small children getting off of school buses with masks on and reports about how districts are either succeeding or not succeeding when it comes to implementing digital classrooms and virtual learning.
-The remainder of this semester and on into the spring semester of 2020 will certainly be different than what most of us are used to when it comes to providing an education for our children.
+For the most part, school districts are holding classes either virtually or in-person with severe modifications.
+You need only drive through your neighborhood in the mornings or afternoons to see small children getting off of school buses with masks on and reports about how districts are either succeeding or not succeeding when implementing digital classrooms and virtual learning.
+The remainder of this semester and into the spring semester of 2020 will undoubtedly be different from what most of us are used to when it comes to providing an education for our children.

-When it comes to colleges and universities, we can also see that the pandemic has changed how we think of higher education.
-With student loans, a tight job market and competition from students abroad the value of a college degree may not be worth what it was even a decade ago.
-While people are still clamoring to get a higher education, their expectations regarding the value of the education and the cost of that education may be changing.
-With that said, colleges and universities will likely need to adjust their pricing mechanisms and see to it that their seats are filled with students who have a desire to engage in learning both virtually and in person.
+When it comes to colleges and universities, we can see that the pandemic has changed how we think of higher education.
+With student loans, a tight job market, and competition from students abroad, the value of a college degree may not be worth what it was even a decade ago.
+While people are still clamoring to get a higher education, their expectations regarding the value and the cost of that education may be changing.
+With that said, colleges and universities will likely need to adjust their pricing mechanisms and see to it that their seats are filled with students who desire to engage in learning virtually and in person.

-What all this means is that education is as important as a subject now as it ever has been.
-Not only because of the unchanging truth that more education is a good thing, but because the nature of how we educate our children and how we become educated even later in life has been changing over the years and the pandemic simply speed up that process.
-The tried and true methods for educating ourselves may be shifting and it has been a focus for most every family with school aged children and even for older learners, as well.
+All this means is that education is as important as a subject now as it ever has been.
+Not only because of the unchanging truth that more education is a good thing but because the nature of how we educate our children and how we become educated even later in life has been changing over the years, and the pandemic speed up that process.
+The tried and true methods for educating ourselves may be shifting, and it has been a focus for almost every family with school-aged children and even for older learners, as well.

 Education in the context of a divorce case

-for those of you who are going through a divorce, education maybe a topic that does not come immediately to mind as being very important but absolutely is critical not only to the long-term development of your child but to the short term goals that you are working to accomplish in your divorce case.
-Not only do you want to ensure a life where your child is able to engage in consistent and stable learning environments, but you want to be able to be in a position to make positive decisions for your child that are in his or her best interest.
-The prospect of a seemingly never-ending pandemic as well as they difficult divorce stand to throw a wrench into those plans that you may have been working on with your spouse and child for many years.
+for those of you who are going through a divorce, education may be a topic that does not come immediately to mind as being very important but is critical not only to the long-term development of your child but to the short term goals that you are working to accomplish in your divorce case.
+Not only do you want to ensure a life where your child can engage in consistent and stable learning environments, but you want to be able to be in a position to make positive decisions for your child that are in their best interest.
+The prospect of a seemingly never-ending pandemic as well as the difficult divorce stands to throw a wrench into those plans that you may have been working on with your spouse and child for many years.
 However, it does not have to be this way.
-While you cannot always control the circumstances surrounding your child education you are fully able to consider what circumstances you can control and then make decisions that are in your child's best interest both in the short and long term
+While you cannot always control the circumstances surrounding your child's education, you can entirely consider what circumstances you can manage and then make decisions in your child's best interest, both in the short and long term.

-A great deal of the discussion regarding educational decisions on behalf of your child relate to conservatorships.
-A conservatorships describes the relationship that you possess in a legal sense between yourself and your child.
-A conservator is able to make decisions and hold rights in relation to another person.
-You are the conservator of your child until he or she turns 18 then graduates from high school.
-After that time you have no legal right poor duty to care for your child although I know in many cases a majority of the arenas blog post will be caring for your child after high school graduation due to their being in a transition phase in their life or continuing on with their education.
+A great deal of the discussion regarding educational decisions on behalf of your child relates to conservatorships.
+A conservatorship describes the relationship that you possess in a legal sense between yourself and your child.
+A conservator can make decisions and hold rights with another person.
+You are the conservator of your child until they turn 18 then graduates from high school.
+After that time, you have no legal right poor duty to care for your child.
+However, I know in many cases, most of the arenas blog posts will be caring for your child after high school graduation due to their being in a transition phase in their life or continuing with their education.

-When it comes to the rights and duties associated with the conservatorships in a divorce you need to be aware that you both have the duty to provide a basic education for your child and the right to make decisions on behalf of your child in regard to their education.
-The duty to provide an education basically means that you need to be able to enroll your child in public school and ensure that he or she attends class sufficient to not only gain a grade level appropriate education but also score well enough on exams and in classes to pass on to the next grade.
-The right to make decisions about your child's education relate to where and how your child should go to school, the classes he or she should take and decisions regarding discipline in school, or even attending counseling if necessary.
+When it comes to the rights and duties associated with the conservatorships in a divorce, you need to be aware that you both must provide primary education for your child and the right to make decisions on behalf of your child regarding their education, the responsibility to provide an education means that you need to enroll your child in public school and ensure that they attend class sufficient to gain a grade-level appropriate education and score well enough on exams and in categories to pass on to the next grade.
+The right to make decisions about your child's education relates to where and how your child should go to school, the classes they should take, and decisions regarding discipline in school, or even attending counseling if necessary.

-As you can see, conservatorship of a child relates to a lot more than simply determining how often you are going to be able to spend time with your child.
-As such this is an important topic in anytime that needs attention paid to it.
-I would tell you that during a pandemic this is an especially important topic where you and your spouse need to keep in mind all of the different situations and circumstances surrounding education in the era of the coronavirus.
-It is my hope, and I'm sure it is the hope of everyone reading this blog post that these changes will be temporary.
-However, we can expect that many of the changes will last in some form for years after this school year and as such we need to be prepared to deal with those changes head on.
+As you can see, conservatorship of a child relates to a lot more than simply determining how often you will be able to spend time with your child.
+As such, this is an essential topic at any time that needs attention paid to it.
+During a pandemic, I would tell you that this is a critical topic where you and your spouse need to keep in mind all of the different situations and circumstances surrounding education in the era of the coronavirus.
+It is my hope, and I'm sure everyone reading this blog post hopes that these changes will be temporary.
+However, we can expect that many of the changes will last in some form for years after this school year, and as such, we need to be prepared to deal with those changes head-on.

 Notably, I am thinking about decisions on where your child should attend school and how your child will learn best despite the challenges of this pandemic.
-Depending on your particular circumstances when it comes to work your child may be able to take advantage of numerous different types of learning methods and schooling opportunities.
-I would like to spend some time with you today discussing how your child's individual learning plan may be affected by a divorce and in particular how your child's individual learning plan may be impacted by her divorce during this age of the coronavirus pandemic.
+Depending on your particular circumstances when it comes to working, your child may take advantage of numerous different types of learning methods and schooling opportunities.
+I want to spend some time with you today discussing how your child's learning plan may be affected by divorce and, in particular, how her divorce may impact your child's learning plan during this age of the coronavirus pandemic.

-What options does your child have in order to attend school and get an education?
+What options does your child have to attend school and get an education?

-For starters, your child can attend public school. your home, whether you own, or rent is zoned to a public school in the area.
-That school district provides elementary, intermediate, middle and high schools for your child to attend.
-Property taxes in the school district go towards financing and allowing students to attend class without tuition being charged.
+For starters, your child can attend public school.
+Your home, whether you own, or rent is zoned to a public school in the area.
+That school district provides elementary, intermediate, middle, and high schools for your child to attend.
+Property taxes in the school district go towards financing and allowing students to attend class without being charged tuition.
 This is the model that I'm willing to bet most of us were educated by in our youth.
-You would either drive your child to school in the morning and pick them up in the afternoon or a school bus would do that.
-Extracurricular activities such as sports, band, after school clubs and other activities are available to take advantage of as well.
+You would either drive your child to school in the morning and pick them up in the afternoon, or a school bus would do that.
+Extracurricular activities such as sports, band, after-school clubs, and other activities are also available to take advantage of.

 Charter schools offer a sort of hybrid between a private and public environment for your child.
-Charter schools are offered through the school districts in your area and can receive private as well as public funding.
-These charter schools oftentimes have a focus on a particular trade or a focus on things like the arts.
-Students can attend charter schools free of charge and are not made to pay tuition like at a private school.
-Many times, charter schools will take over the space of an old store or other business in strip centers or mini malls around town.
+Charter schools are provided through the school districts in your area and can receive private and public funding.
+These charter schools often focus on a particular trade or focus on things like the arts.
+Students can attend charter schools free of charge and cannot pay tuition like at a private school.
+Charter schools often take over the space of an old store or other business in strip centers or mini-malls around town.
 The larger charter schools have freestanding buildings and classrooms up and down the major highways in Houston.

-The other option for individualized education programs for your child is offered through home schooling.
+The other option for individualized education programs for your child is offered through homeschooling.
 Homeschooling exists where one parent or the other will devote their time during the week towards educating your child.
-If either you or your spouse have the ability to homeschool your child that this may be an option, he wants to take advantage of.
-Home schoolers follow a curriculum that is approved by the state of Texas an learn at their own pace in the home place while also taking advantage of a more flexible schedule 2 go to museums and other places where the classroom can be opened up in public.
+If either you or your spouse can homeschool your child, this may be an option he wants to take advantage of.
+Homeschoolers follow a curriculum approved by Texas and learn at their own pace in the home place while also taking advantage of a more flexible schedule 2 to go to museums and other sites where the classroom can be opened up in public.

 Your ability to make decisions on behalf of what type of education your child is engaged with may be affected by your divorce.
-You should speak with your attorney about what sort of position you are into make decisions about where your child attends school and what kind of classes he or she takes.
-If your child has a special need or disability, then the classroom structure he or she takes advantage of may need some sort of accommodation.
-As a result, he will want to ensure that you are in a position as a conservator of your child to make good decisions for him or her.
+You should speak with your attorney about what sort of position you are in to decide where your child attends school and what kind of classes they take.
+If your child has a particular need or disability, then the classroom structure they take advantage of may need some accommodation.
+As a result, he will want to ensure that you are in a position as a conservator of your child to make good decisions for them.

-Another thing to keep in mind is that if you have the right to determine the primary residence of your child then you will need to figure out where you want to live after the divorce if you are moving.
-The location where you live will determine where your child goes to school in this case, so it is wise to consider schools in addition to rent, safety and location relative to your job before you pack up and move yourself in your family at the conclusion of your divorce.
+Another thing to keep in mind is that if you have the right to determine the primary residence of your child, then you will need to figure out where you want to live after the divorce if you are moving.
+The location where you live will determine where your child goes to school in this case, so it is wise to consider schools in addition to rent, safety, and location relative to your job before you pack up and move yourself into your family after your divorce.

 Questions about the material contained in this blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post I recommend you contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone in via video.
-These consultations are a great way for you to learn more about Texas family law and the services that our law office can provide to you and your family as clients.
+if you have any questions about the material contained in today's blog post.
+I recommend you contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, in via video.
+These consultations are an excellent way to learn more about Texas family law and our law office's services to you and your family as clients.